Dhar: Dhar Thikanas

 A separate department whose purpose was to superintend Thakurs and Bhumias, called "Department of Thakurans, Bhumians and Thikanejat", was established in 1921.
 At the time there were 22 such estates in the state of Dhar.

 The jagir lands of the nobles of Dhar (feudatory estates), all of whom paid tribute to the Darbar, were divided between Thakurs and Bhumias.

 The Thakurs, with a few exceptions, were Rajput landholders whose estates were located in the north of the state.
 Locally, the Thakurs were called Talukdars and their holdings called kothari.
 By caste, there were 8 Rathore Rajputs, one Pawar and one Kayasth.

 The Bhumias, or "Allodial" Chiefs, were all Bhilalas, a clan claiming to be of mixed Bhil and Rajput (Chauhan) descent.
 Their grants were originally obtained from the Darbar on the understanding that they would keep the peace among the Bhils and other hill tribes.
 They paid yearly tribute to the Darbar, in turn receiving cash allowances (Bhet-Ghugri), an ancient feudal custom.

 Political representation and Royal Legacy

 Bhartiya Janata Party politician Neena Vikram Verma serves as a member of the Madhya Pradesh Legislative Assembly for the Dhar-Vidhan-Sabha Constituency.

-In 2019, Chattar Singh Darbar of the Bharatiya Janata Party was elected as a Member of Parliament representing the Dhar constituency.
+In 2024, Savitri Thakur of the Bharatiya Janata Party was elected as a Member of Parliament representing the Dhar constituency.

-Maharaja Shrimant Hemendra Singh Rao Pawar is the present titular head of the Kshatriya Maratha Pawar (Puar/Parmar) dynasty of the State of Dhar.
+Maharaja Shrimant Hemendra Singh Rao Pawar is the present titular head of the Maratha Pawar dynasty of the State of Dhar.